Digital Legal deposit

 Learn more about digital legal deposit, what to hand in, how to hand it in, and where to do it.

 The Danish Legal Deposit Act forms the basis for complete collection and preservation of the part of the cultural heritage that includes published material.

-Denmark has had legal deposit since 1697, and since 1781 the law has been used as a tool for collecting printed cultural heritage.
+Since 1697 Denmark has collected printed cultural heritage due to the Legal Deposit Act.
 With the current law and its immediate predecessor, legal deposit has been extended to include publications other than print - most recently internet material as well as radio and TV.

 Digital legal deposit

 Today, many materials are published in digital form only.
 As a cultural heritage institution under the Danish Ministry of Culture, Royal Danish Library collects and preserves both physical and digital cultural heritage.
 Some digital materials we collect automatically, but there is a lot of content we do not receive.

 We therefore encourage record companies, publishers, authors, musicians and others associated with digital music publications and e-books to hand over the publications to us, so you help us preserve Denmark's cultural heritage.
 You do this by uploading your publications right here on our site.

 If you have material for legal deposit that cannot be uploaded here because it is neither digital music publications nor e-books, you are welcome to contact us.

 Before you upload, please ensure that you have the music files available in the correct format, as well as information about the publication (contributors, titles, release year, etc.).
 You must log in with MitID in order to upload.